ncsa/Delta_doc/docs/source/services/index.rst

          (myclone) du -sh $HOME/.conda/envs/myclone
          6.3G    /u/arnoldg/.conda/envs/myclone

-3. Start an OpenOnDemand :ref:`jupyter` session and access one of your environments (remember to match your partition and account types for gpu, cpu), then select the matching kernel for your Jupyter work.
+3. Start an Open OnDemand :ref:`jupyter` session and access one of your environments (remember to match your partition and account types for gpu, cpu), then select the matching kernel for your Jupyter work.

-4. Launch Jupyterlab
+4. Launch JupyterLab

    a.
-After filling in the OpenOnDemand form and submitting your job, it will start in a few minutes showing the "Connect to Jupyter" button when ready.
+After filling in the Open OnDemand form and submitting your job, it will start in a few minutes showing the "Connect to Jupyter" button when ready.

       ..  image:: ../aux_pages/images/customize_Delt_OOD/01_connect-to-jupyter.png
           :alt: connect to Jupyter button